snackk/esp8266-home-automation/README.md

-### ESP8266 led strip with WOL support
+### ESP8266 led strip with WOLish ability

 ## Overview

-This project may seam a bit odd, to mix both led strip controller and WOL (Wake on Lan).
-Basically I needed to have WOL on my computer, but given that it's connected via wireless, there was no way to transmit the magic packet via wireless, so I simply connected the esp8266 to the power switch of the computer to be able to turn it on remotly.
+This project may seem a bit odd, to mix both led strip controller and a remote desktop power switch, that acts like WOL (Wake on Lan).
+So basically my desk computer is not connected via lan, therefore there's no way to transmit the magic packet via wireless.
+So I thought on having a simple esp8266 that could serve as an external actuator to remotely turn on the computer, and also to control the led strip.

 ## Prerequisites

 * ESP8266 nodemcu (duh?)
-* Install ESP8266 on Arduino IDE (http://arduino.esp8266.com/stable/package_esp8266com_index.json)
+* Install ESP8266 on Arduino IDE [esp8266](http://arduino.esp8266.com/stable/package_esp8266com_index.json)
 * WebSocket library for Arduino [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets)
 * ESP8266 file system uploader [arduino-esp8266fs-plugin](https://github.com/esp8266/arduino-esp8266fs-plugin)